 See link 'Liverpool's SEND Graduated Approach' in the Downloads section

-Schools and settings are required to provide or source the support outlined in .
-This might include small group support, support from external agencies such as SENISS , Educational Psychology, Speech and Language Therapy or some financial support as part of the High Needs Top-Up funding system (For more information visit the High Needs Banding and Top Up).
+Schools and settings are expected to provide or source the support outlined in the handbook.
+This might include small group support, support from external agencies such as SENISS , Educational Psychology, Speech and Language Therapy or some financial support as part of the High Needs Top-Up funding system (information for schools can be accessed here schoolimprovementliverpool.co.uk).

 Schools are required to work in partnership with parents, young people and external agencies in delivering this support and are required to follow the ‘assess, plan, do, review cycle’ before implementing or adapting support.
 This means that schools should ‘assess’ the child’s needs, ‘plan’ how best to meet those needs, ‘do’ by implementing the plan for the agreed amount of time and ‘review’ by considering the impact of the plan before making a new plan and beginning the cycle again.
 Further information regarding the assess, plan, do, review cycle can be found in the chapters of the SEND Graduated Approach Handbook.

 The person who will take the lead in coordinating support for children with SEND is the school SENCO (Special Educational Needs Coordinator).
 Every school is required to have a SENCO with day-to-day responsibility for the operation of SEN policy and the co-ordination of specific provision made to support individual pupils with SEN. The SENCO provides professional guidance to colleagues and works closely with staff, parents and other agencies.
 The SENCO should therefore be the main point of contact for parents who have concerns regarding their child’s SEND.

 The key responsibilities of the SENCO may include:

 - overseeing the day-to-day operation of the school’s SEN policy